Everything You Need to Know to Start a Tourism Business In South Africa

 A tour operator: this is someone who makes all the arrangements for the tourists.
 You should enroll with an institution that offers a tour operator course and affiliate with the Southern Africa Tourism Services Association.

-A tour guide: this is someone who travels with the tourists from their place of arrival to all places they would like to visit in South Africa.
+A tour guide: this is someone who travels with the tourists from their place of arrival to all the places they would like to visit in South Africa.
 A tour guide will apply at his or her provincial tourism office.
 Documents a tour guide needs to operate legally are:

 • certificate of a first aid course